-- 1. With respect to any measure and any procurement covered by this Chapter, each Party and each procuring entity shall accord unconditionally to the goods and services of the other Party and to the suppliers of the other Party offering the goods or services of that Party, treatment no less favorable than the most favorable treatment the Party or the procuring entity accords to its own goods, services and suppliers. - 2.
-With respect to any measure and any procurement covered by this Chapter, a procuring entity may not:

-- (a) treat a locally established supplier less favorably than another locally established supplier on the basis of degree of foreign affiliation or ownership by a person of the other Party; nor - (b) discriminate against a locally established supplier on the basis that the goods or services offered by that supplier for a particular procurement are goods or services of the other Party.
+- 1. With respect to any measure covered by this Chapter, each Party, including its procuring entities, shall accord unconditionally to the goods and services of the other Party and to the suppliers of the other Party offering the goods or services of a Party, treatment no less favorable than the most favorable treatment the Party or the procuring entity accords to domestic goods, services and suppliers. - 2.
+A procuring entity of a Party may not: - (a) treat a locally established supplier less favorably than another locally established supplier on the basis of degree of foreign affiliation or ownership; nor - (b) discriminate against a locally established supplier on the basis that the goods or services offered by that supplier for a particular procurement are goods or services of the other Party.